nikitakapitan/ai/src/ai/README.txt

+[MAIN FILE] network.py - neural network with learning engine, backpropagatino etc.

-activation_function.py - sigmoid, sigmoid_prime
+activation_function.py - definition of sigmoid, sigmoid_prime etc

-choice.py
-I would advise to skip this step and charge the network while creation

-gradient.py
-curiosity file with analytical and numerical gradiend computation
+gradient.py - additional file with analytical and numerical gradiend analysis

-network.py
-MAIN FILE

-regnetwork
-Inherited network class with regularization
+regnetwork.py - Inherited network class with regularization

-Target_functions - J_quadratic, J_quadratic_derivative.
-Coming soon...
-J_cross_entropy
+Target_functions.py - definition of QuadraticCost, CrossEntropyCost and their derivatives.

+neuron.py (depricated, not used) - class definition of a single neuron.